We are currently accepting new NHS patients.

 Conveniently located just off the high street in central Harborne, we offer high quality NHS primary care for the whole family.
 We pride ourselves on providing an excellent standard of clinical care, with our team of helpful and efficient staff working in our newly refurbished building.

 Our practice is open as normal, but certain measures are still place to ensure vulnerable patients are kept safe.
-Our service is very busy and we are delivering more appointments than ever before.
+Our service remains very busy and we are delivering more appointments than ever before.
+Please search this website for advice and guidance before telephoning the practice.
+Some things can also be requested via online forms.

 - Get your immunisation history – get proof of your covid vaccination status